verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Adjacent photo matching

 Similar to Home point correction, this feature also tries to estimate a photo's ground altitude from home point's terrain altitude.
 However, the way to estimate is different.
-Required inputs are photos input folder, a DEM file and location of the home point (See Figure 10).
+Required inputs are photos input folder and sliding offset resulting from photos matching (See Figure 10).
 In the correction method, please select <em><b>Adjacent photo matching</b></em>.
+DEM is optional but recommended.
 The DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/Adj_UI_after.PNG?raw=true" alt="Adj_UI_afterSliding">